 Prerequisite: Successful completion of English II.
 This course offers the student further preparation in composition and literature.
 American literature will be the focus of the course, emphasizing analysis and interpretation.
 The composition program continues the skills of selecting and limiting a subject, writing a thesis statement, and supporting the thesis in an essay.
 The course will continue to develop an understanding of writing as a process.
 Writing, listening, speaking, and viewing activities will complement the literature.
 Note: Students who fail English III should repeat it in summer school.
-Summer reading will be required and students may need to purchase paperback books.
+Summer reading will be

-PRE-ADVANCED PLACEMENT (Pre AP)
+Bedford High School Program of Studies 2022-2023 required and students may need to purchase paperback books.

-ENGLISH III
+PRE-ADVANCED PLACEMENT (Pre AP) ENGLISH III